 The built environment itself presents challenges to further development in Arlington.
 The town's existing development pattern includes many small lots, often tightly organized around road networks from the classic "grids" of East Arlington to the more car-centric, auto-friendly suburban streets of Arlington Heights.
 Small lots can make larger multifamily and mixed-use development difficult because the sites are too small to support a financially feasible project with affordable units.
 However, the larger the development, the more likely neighbors are to oppose it, citing concerns about project scale and traffic and other impacts.
-There are no easy "greenfield" sites left for development has catalyzed both neighborhood- and community-wide opposition.
+There are no easy "greenfield" sites left for development except for property like the Mugar property, where a proposed Chapter 40B development has catalyzed both neighborhood- and community-wide opposition.
 There are a few remaining undeveloped parcels that may be able to accommodate smaller-scale infill development, but beyond those, open space largely consists of parks, conservation land, school yards, and golf courses.